gabycb/Hackathon26_TeamRubiconProject/README.md

 ---

 ## What is DROP?
+DROP is our submission for the Microsoft dev hackathon.
+It includes a multi-agent system and Azure services to help disaster responders plan.
+Based on information from Team Rubicon, a nonprofit dedicated to disaster response and recovery, we built a system to reduce their time spent doing manual tasks when deciding which personnel and resources are necessary in a disaster response.

 DROP automates disaster response mission planning for Team Rubicon operators.
-A commander describes a disaster event — or pastes a FEMA declaration — and DROP's three-agent AI pipeline produces a complete, field-ready Standard Operating Procedure in minutes.
-DROP was built specifically for the **Microsoft Dev Days Hackathon Challenge** and accomplishes our mission to automate and improve disaster response operations with input from a veteran-led humanitarian organization, Team Rubicon (TR).
+A mission planner describes a disaster event — or pastes a FEMA declaration — and DROP's multi-agent AI pipeline produces a complete, field-ready plan in minutes.
+DROP was built using Azure services including Azure OpenAI, and it accomplishes our mission to automate and improve disaster response operations for real impact by working with Team Rubicon (TR).

-**Without DROP:** operators manually cross-reference SVI data, NRI risk tables, Census housing data, and Hazus building stock reports to prioritize zones, then hand-author a 5-paragraph operation plan (known as SOP).
+**Without DROP:** operators manually cross-reference open-source data, including social vulnerability index (SVI) per location, national risk index (NRI) tables, Census housing data, and Hazus building stock reports to prioritize zones, then hand-author a 5-paragraph operation plan (known as Standard Operating Procedure or SOP).

 **With DROP:** that same workflow takes 3 clicks and produces a structured, exportable operationa plan (SOP) with ranked priority zones, structural profiles, phased timelines, and resource allocations.
+The second version of DROP includes field assessment piepelines to provide real-time data and image detection for classification.

 ---

-## The 3-Agent Pipeline
+## Mission Planning powered by AI

 ```
-[Event Description / FEMA Declaration]
+Disaster Strikes - Event Trigger / FEMA Declaration
           │
           ▼
 ┌─────────────────────────┐
-│  Disaster Context Agent │  ← Open source Data (SVI + NRI + Census) → ranked priority zones
+│ Priority Analysis Agent │  ← Open source Data (SVI + NRI + Census) → priority zones
 └─────────────┬───────────┘
               │  human approval gate
               ▼
 ┌──────────────────────────────┐
 │ Construction Profile Agent   │ + Analysis on FEMA Databases → structural profiles per zone
 └──────────────┬───────────────┘
                │  human approval gate
                ▼